johndimm/donelist/public/USER_GUIDE.md

 ## Conclusion

-Done List is designed to be simple, flexible, and powerful.
+Freedom of Choice is designed to be simple, flexible, and powerful.
 Start with a few categories and add more as you discover what works best for your tracking needs.
 The key is consistency - even a few minutes each day can build valuable insights over time.

 Happy tracking! 📊✨